Rami3ll/Rami3ll.github.io/_posts/2022-04-11-Brooklyn99-Writeup.md

 ```
 !/bin/sh
 ```
-And thats it we are root! read the file, submit the flags.
+And that's it we are root! read the file, submit the flags.

-Why this was fun is because it made me understand the relevance of the /etc/profile config file, it is basically a root owned folder that is ran on login of any user as a child process of systemd(like all processes are) that controls system-wide default variables especially terminal type in our case scenerio, us having priviledged access to the "less" command utility which provides a "vim or a vim-like interface" to read files and edit binaries, leveraging that allowed us carry out command operations within the file with the "less" binary allowing us spawn a root shell.
+Why this was fun is because it made me understand the relevance of the /etc/profile config file, it is basically a root owned file that is ran on login of any user as a child process of systemd(like all processes are) that controls system-wide default variables especially terminal type in our case scenerio, us having priviledged access to the "less" command utility which provides a "vim or a vim-like interface" to read files and edit binaries, leveraging that allowed us carry out command operations within the file with the "less" binary allowing us spawn a root shell.